Energy Storage Compliance and Deployment Services

-As energy storage system applications move from demonstration to large-scale deployment, the key to long-term stable operation of the site lies not only in equipment performance, but also in whether safety, regulatory compliance, and verification processes are fully implemented during the design phase.
+As energy storage systems move from pilot applications to large scale deployment, long term operational stability depends not only on equipment performance, but increasingly on whether installation safety, regulatory compliance, and verification requirements are fully addressed at the design stage.

-The net-zero transition has become a common direction for global energy development, and Taiwan also has a long-term goal of net-zero emissions by 2050, continuously promoting the transformation of the power system and the adjustment of the energy structure.
-In recent years, policy focus has been on improving grid resilience and introducing key technologies such as energy storage, supporting the stable development of renewable energy and distributed power sources through grid infrastructure investment and institutional design.
+Net-zero transition has become a shared global direction for energy development.
+Taiwan has likewise set net-zero emissions by 2050 as a long-term national target, and continues to advance power system transformation and structural adjustment of its energy mix.
+In recent years, policy priorities have focused on enhancing grid resilience and deploying key technologies such as energy storage, supported by grid infrastructure investment and regulatory design to enable the stable integration of renewable energy and distributed energy resources.

-At the regulatory level, with the amendment to the Electricity Act in 2025 and the formal inclusion of "specific electricity supply businesses" into the management system, emerging resources such as energy storage and demand response have established their legal status.
-Through electricity license review, the Verified Power Storage Project (VPC) system, and related operational management regulations, the government is gradually guiding the industry from demonstration applications to institutionalized and large-scale development, ensuring that electricity trading and energy storage applications operate steadily on the basis of compliance and safety.
+From a regulatory perspective, following the 2025 amendment to the Electricity Act and the formal inclusion of Specified Electricity Supply Enterprises within the regulatory framework, emerging resources such as energy storage and demand response have been clearly established within Taiwan’s legal system.
+Through licensing reviews, the Verification Process for Compliance (VPC) for energy storage sites, and related operational management requirements, the government is guiding the industry from pilot applications toward institutionalized and scalable development, ensuring that power market participation and energy storage deployment operate on a compliant, safe, and reliable basis.

 ESS Collaborate Mode